geckoberry/mnca-discovery/README.md

     </td>
   </tr>
 </table>
-We can then calculate the neighborhood averages for each channel as follows:
+We can then calculate the neighborhood averages for each channel like so:
 <table>
   <tr>
     <td align="center" width="50%">